kgiszewski/Live-Stream-Web-Plugins/README.md

 # Live Stream Web Plugins

 This repo contains free easy-to-use plugins that can enhance your Live Streaming production.
+These plugins get used on our live YouTube show which can be found [here](https://www.youtube.com/watch?v=1gnFUAa89ns) for some great plugin preview goodness.

 ## What can you do?